 The problem with stress is that it masks as winner – so you miss its killer qualities and fail to spot danger signs before it strikes.

 On weekends or days off I like to get back my mojo with people who love to laugh as much as I do.
 Yes, I tend to avoid cranky complainers and prefer to hang more with comedians in my down time.
 Years ago I discovered that to learn and… Read more »

+Did you know that to laugh at yourself is to laugh away stress?
 Laughter ~ 1.
 Can stoke Aha moments when needed most.
 2. Lowers stress – even through a fake smile 3.
 Adds new zest for life!
 4. Heals anxieties and reduces fears.
 5. Boosts moods!
-6. Adds alertness.
-7. Improves health and resilience 8.
-Helps you to conquer grief or trauma … Read more »
+6. Adds alertness….
+Read more »

 Leaders say learners don’t understand new ideas.
 Learners say leaders rarely offer new ideas.
 I say that play packs the punch to boost brainpower for a new innovation era.
 That’s why you’ll want to check back soon for the debut of FUNUDERSTAND – an Online simulation game based on play.

 The last place most people see a celebration is at work.
 In fact, polls suggest that 75% of employees feel disengaged, suffer from crippling stress or dislike their jobs.
 Have you ever wondered why folks would rather move grave yards, than take their talents into work?
 Or why university leadership classes tend to tank into drudgery?

 Those who refuse to unpack idols worshiped in the past era, struggle to risk innovative alternatives for the coming era.
 We still tend to worrship 10 barriers to innovation …